nouarif4/books/Generative AI/documantation.md

 ---
 ## 3. Generative AI Integration (Phase 4)

-In this phase, we integrated Generative AI using LLaMA 3 model from Huggingface.
+In this phase, we integrated Generative AI using zephyr-7b-beta model from Huggingface.

 Each recommended book has been through the two prompts
 ![Final Recommendations Output](ai_integration.png)